sochara-org/community-health-ai/README.md

-# Mental Health Web Based Application
+# Mental Health Knowledge Base Web Application

 This project implements a query processing and vector search application using various machine learning models and a ClickHouse database.
 The application processes queries, generates embeddings, and ranks or retrieves relevant sections from a database.